-During confirmation, the seventh and eighth grade students will be encouraged and taught to share statements of faith as well as questions and expressions of doubt, skepticism and dismay.
+During their time together the students will be encouraged and taught to share statements of faith as well as questions and expressions of doubt, skepticism and dismay.
 These classes offer a safe place where our young people can explore the concept and meaning of God in our church and in their own lives.

 The EYC is our high school community, and consists of young people from many different schools and churches.
 We worship, sing, play, serve others, discuss our faith, share personal stories, and constantly look for new ways to practice our Christian mission.
 We also eat - a lot.